Skip to content

 Let's say you have the (negative) belief that "no-one would ever respond to my cold emails."

-Instead of trying to win the “full game” (getting a response from cold emails), you decide to narrow your focus to playing a smaller game like:
+Instead of trying to win the "full game" (getting a response), you decide to narrow your focus to playing smaller games like:

 Because these small games are easy to act on and win… they’ll eventually give you results in the “big game” (a cold email response), which’ll change your belief.